If this is going to be your first VW campervan adventure or even if you’ve done this before you may well have a lot of questions.

 Do the campervans have electric hook-ups?

-All of our campervans have an electric hook-up so that you can plug into 240v power at campsites.
+All of our campervans and motorhome have an electric hook-up so that you can plug into 240v power at campsites.
 This normally costs a few pounds per night but it is worth paying for the electric pitch option.
 When you are hooked up, the 2 internal household sockets will work and the fridge will continue to cool.
 The toaster, electric kettle and electric heater can then be plugged in as required.

 If you don’t want to hook up or are not in a campsite, phones can always be charged through the 12v socket if you have the correct adaptor.
 The interior lights will still work and the gas kettle can boil on the hob so life can continue.